jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/modifyBandwidth.md

 ## Description
 To upgrade the Internet bandwidth of Cloud Physical Server, only the running or stopped servers can be operated<br/>
-- Not support the bandwidth upgrade of the servers not enabling the Internet
+- Not support the bandwidth upgrade of the servers without enabling the Internet
 - Internet bandwidth does not support degrade